 The organisation continued to review and monitor impact and performance in accordance with the Monitoring & Evaluation Plan and the Results Framework agreed as part of our contract with Irish Aid.
-Some highlights from 2019 included:
+Some highlights from 2020 included:

-- 91% of HRDs reported having implemented a security plan as a result of the training; - 99% of HRDs reported using digital security tools as a result of individual consultancy; - 67% of HRDs reported using digital security tools as a result of training.
+- 89% of HRDs reported that they have been able to continue or return to work as a result of having received Protection Grant support.; - 98% of HRDs reported having implemented a security plan as a result of training; - 99% of HRDs reported using digital security tools as a result of received advice.